johnlindquist/angular2-workshop/README.md

 http://hackerthemes.com/bootstrap-cheatsheet/
 https://fortawesome.github.io/Font-Awesome/icons/

+### Completed Exercises
+The numbers folders 01-10 can be renamed at any time to catch up.
+For example, rename `07` to `src` then restart your `npm start` to catch up to Exercise 7.

 ### Exercise 0 - Setup
 - Clone or fork this repository
 - Make sure you have [node.js](https://nodejs.org/) installed